againh3x/ECGhospitalization/README.md

 **GRU_all_features.py – Trainer for the multimodal model that fuses ECGs, vitals, and scalar features.**
 • Inputs: `final_ecgs.csv`, `vitals_long_cleaned.csv`, waveform files, and `pretrained_model.pth`.
-• What it does:
   – Generates ECG embeddings exactly as above, **plus** embeds up to ten rows of sequential vitals and 353 z-scored / boolean scalar features.
   – Summarizes ECG and vital sequences with separate GRUs, concatenates both hidden states with the scalar vector, and passes through a dropout-FC head.
-  – Trains “All stays” and “MULTI stays” variants, handles imputation and z-scaling on the fly, performs class-weighted BCE training with early stopping, and records full performance diagnostics.
+  – Trains “All stays” and “MULTI stays” variants, handles imputation and z-scaling, performs class-weighted BCE training with early stopping, and records full performance diagnostics.
 • Outputs (in `all_performance/`, `multi_performance/`, and `combined_performance/`): best-epoch `*_best_model.pth`, `*_roc_prc_data.npz`, loss and ROC/PRC figures, epoch-metric CSVs, and confusion-matrix summaries.

 - `all_stays_ECGonly.pth` - Saved model weights for ECG-only features trained on full cohort (AUROC 0.845 AUPRC 0.863)